 The pommel of a folding knife is the butt of the knife that extends behind the hand during knife use.
 On shorter knives, the pommel may rest in the hand itself.
 The pommel is important for knife control in that, if the user is pulling the knife out of an object it has been stuck into, it will keep the hand from slipping off of the back of the knife.
 The pommel should be well attached and of sturdy material, as users often use it to hammer such things as tent pegs.

 The guard is just as important, if not more so, than the pommel, in protecting the user’s hand, The shape of the guard will keep the user’s hand from sliding forward onto the blade during use.
 This is especially crucial in wet conditions, such as when fishing or skinning game, when the knife may be covered in blood.

-The blade is equally important, and should be made of a material that will withstand the user’s particular needs.
-Knifes that will be expose to constantly moist or wet conditions should be rust-resistant, while those used by mechanics and electricians should be corrosion resistant.
+The blade is equally important and should be made of a material that will withstand the user’s particular needs.
+Knives that will be exposed to constant moist or wet conditions should be rust-resistant, while those used by mechanics and electricians should be corrosion resistant.
 The angle and type of blade edge is worthy of consideration, too, because this may affect the usability of the blade.